vokimon/markdown-customblocks/README.md

 [Hyperscript] is the idea of writing code that generates html/xml as nested function calls that look like the the actual xml structure.
-This can be done by using the `customblocks.util.E` function which has this signature:
+This can be done by using the `customblocks.utils.E` function which has this signature:

 ```
 def E(tag, *children, **attributes): ...